A. General Part

 StepStone accepts no responsibility for supplied data material, advertising texts or associated storage media and in particular will not have to store or return such to the customer.

-Unless otherwise agreed, job adverts are displayed for a period of 30 days (“Running Time”).
+Job adverts shall be placed on the website depending on the product category selected by the Client, available at stepstone.de/stellenanzeige-online-aufgeben for the respective individual contractual agreed period of time (“Running Time”).
 Provided the adverts are placed within the contract term, they will be published for the entire agreed period.
-On expiry of the Running Time, a job advert may be extended by 30 days at a time, provided this is done within the contractual term.
+On expiry of the Running Time, a job advert may be extended by 30 or 60 days at a time, provided this is done within the contractual term.
 The customer may request an extension from its customer advisor or alternatively arrange it itself in the StepStone Recruiter Space.
 The extension of the publication of a job advert is deemed a new chargeable publication on the basis of the contract between StepStone and the customer.

 Job adverts may be saved in the personal accounts of registered users for a maximum period of six months and may therefore also be visible by the registered user beyond the Running Time pursuant to clause 1.1.5.

-The number of agreed job adverts can only be accessed within the agreed contract term.
-On expiry of the contract term, the customer’s right to use advertising space not used during the contract term lapses.
+The placement of the job advert can only take place within the agreed contract period.
+Upon expiry of the contract term, the customer’s right to use the advertisement spaces that have not been used within the contract term lapses.

 1.2 Customers’s obligations